The Singleton

 ---

-She had been forty-four.
-She had been, in the photograph, reading to him in their small Sacramento living room, pointing at an illustration of a polar bear.
-In his memory she smelled of dish soap and the hospital hand lotion his aunt had bought her.
-He was forty-four now, exactly, by a coincidence that at 5:00 a.m. felt less like a coincidence than he was prepared to admit.
+She had been forty-four in the photograph.
+She was reading to him in the small Sacramento living room, one finger on an illustration of a polar bear, and in his memory she smelled of dish soap.
+He was fifty-two now, which he had not planned to be when he made the promise, and which at 5:00 a.m. felt less like a number than like a verdict.

 ---